 —The Baptismal Covenant, The Book of Common Prayer

 Saint Mark's Justice Ministries Mission: To engage the St. Mark’s community in justice issues, to acknowledge and address our own complicity in injustice, to serve and support those who are in need, to advocate for peace and economic justice, to pursue sustainability and ecological justice, to partner with other congregations and organizations serving and providing opportunities to those in need, and to celebrate the opportunity to serve.

 As part of our commitment to justice, Saint Mark's recently adopted a Statement of Commitment and Action, expressing our responsibility to respect the dignity of every human being, strive for justice and peace among all people, and seek and serve Christ in all persons.
 The statement was born out of concerns about the increase in statements and actions in our nation that target particular groups of people based on their skin color, their religious affiliation, their gender or orientation, their disabilities, or their country of birth.
 These are artificial divisions that we vehemently denounce as discriminatory and disrespectful.
 We believe our nation can do better, and we pledge to work toward that better vision.
 We commit to being a network of activists, in God’s name, joining others who similarly pledge to actively pursue justice.

-AIDS Care Team
+HIV/AIDS Care Team